kstam/esp-arduino-ble-scales/README.md

 This allows for easy extention of the library for more bluetooth enabled scales.

+### Currently implemented scales

+* Acaia Lunar (Tested)
+* Acaia Pearl (Untested but should be supported)

+Want a specific model?
+Implement it 🚀 Read on to find out how...

 ### How do implement new scales

 We can do this either in this repo or in a separate repo.
 In both cases we need to:
-1. Create a class for the new Scales (i.e. `AcaiaScales`) that implements the protocol of the scales and extends `RemoteScales`
+1. Create a class for the new Scales (i.e. `AcaiaScales`) that implements the protocol of the scales and extends `RemoteScales`.
+This is 99.9% of the work as it involves reverse engineering or reading the datasheet of the scales and implementing it accordingly.
 2. Create a plugin (i.e. `AcaiaScalesPlugin`) that extends `RemoteScalesPlugin` and implement an `apply()` method which should register the plugin to the `RemoteScalesPluginRegistry` singleton.
 3. Import your new library together with the `remote_scales` library and apply your plugin (i.e. `MyScalesPlugin::apply()`) during the initialisaion phase.